msyed92/100-days-of-code/r1-log.md

 ### R1D31

-Continued the fCC course, Intermediate Algorithm scripting...very challenging but fun!
+Continued the fCC course, Intermediate Algorithm scripting...challenging but fun!

+### R1D32

+Almost done with the fCC javascript course. one more problemt left.